-Cut to fit as best you can to cover the opening and screw in place using 1 1/2″ screws for wood and 2″ Tapcons or anchors for masonry buildings.
+Cut to fit as best you can to cover the opening and screw in place using 1 1/2″ or longer screws for wood and 2″ or longer Tapcons or anchors for masonry buildings.
 Screw every 16-24″ for a secure hold.

 Taping Window Glass